navis-org/sparse-cubes/README.md

 # sparse-cubes
-Marching cubes for `(N, 3)` voxel coordinates - i.e. the equivalent of a 3D sparse matrix in COOrdinate format.
+Marching cubes for `(N, 3)` voxel indices - i.e. the equivalent of a 3D sparse matrix in COOrdinate format.

 Running marching cubes directly on sparse voxels is faster and importantly much